imsouza/linalg-lib/README.md

 }
 ```

-## Demonstrations
+## Tests

-All demos are in the [main file](https://github.com/imsouza/linalg-lib/blob/main/tests/main.c).
+All tests are in the [main file](https://github.com/imsouza/linalg-lib/blob/main/tests/main.c).

 ## TODO